rabbah/nimbella-cli/README.md

 ### Co-requisite repositories
 ##### For Local Builds

+- **public/nimbella-cli** should be a sibling.
+  * it should be cloned from `nimbella/nimbella-cli`
+  * if it is not present, the build in this repo will clone it for you but once it is present you must keep it up to date
+  * it need not be built
 - **main** should be a sibling and should be up-to-date.
 It need not be built.

 ##### For Stable Builds or when modifying `aio` or `commander-cli` dependencies